 Do I need to track miles if I don't drive enough to itemize my deductions?

 Don't listen to anyone who says otherwise.
-Unfortunately, there are too many out there who do.
-Way too many.

 Now that we have that out of the way, let's talk about tracking miles.